PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Derivation of PAC-Bayes Value-Error Bound for RL

 \subsubsection{From McDiarmid to moment generating function}

-McDiarmid's inequality for Markov chains (\eqref{eq:paulin}) provides a concentration inequality on the deviation between empirical and expected losses.
-From this, we can derive a bound on the moment generating function (MGF) as shown by \cite{paulin2018}:
+McDiarmid's inequality for Markov chains (inequality \eqref{eq:paulin}, \citealp{paulin2018}) provides a concentration inequality in the form of a probability tail inequality for the deviation between empirical and expected losses.
+From this, via well-known techniques we can derive a bound on the moment generating function (MGF):

 \begin{lemma}[MGF bound for Markov chains] For any $\kappa > 0$ and policy parameters $\theta \in \Theta$: